Maritime fur trade: Britain

 The first trading vessel dispatched solely for the purpose of the fur trade was the British Sea Otter commanded by James Hanna in 1785.
 In his brief visit to the coast, he obtained 560 pelts, which fetched a profit of $20,000 in Canton.
 The promise of such profits encouraged other traders.
 George Dixon and Nathaniel Portlock, former members of Cook's crew, became partners in the King George's Sound Company, formed in 1785 for the purpose of developing the maritime fur trade.
 They sailed from England on the King George and Queen Charlotte and spent 1786 and 1787 exploring and trading on the North West Coast.
 They spent the winters in Hawaii, where they were among the first visitors after Cook.
 Charles William Barkley, another early British trader, sailed the Imperial Eagle from England to the North West Coast via Hawaii, 1786–1788.
 He was accompanied by his wife, Frances Barkley, who became the first European woman to visit the Hawaiian Islands and the first woman to sail around the world without deception.
 Only two women are known to have sailed around the world before Frances: Jeanne Baré, disguised as a man, and Rose de Freycinet, wife of Louis de Freycinet, as a stowaway.
 Barkley chose to sail under the flag of Austria to evade paying for EIC and SSC licences.
-During their stop in Hawaii, the Barkleys hired a native Hawaiian named Winée as a maidservant.
-Winée was the first native Hawaiian to visit the Pacific Northwest—the first of many Kanakas.
+During their stop in Hawaii, the Barkleys hired a Native Hawaiian named Wynee as a maidservant.
+Wynee was the first Native Hawaiian to visit the Pacific Northwest—the first of many Kanakas.
 Barkley explored the coast south of Nootka Sound, discovering the Strait of Juan de Fuca in the process.
 He was the first trader to visit Neah Bay, a Makah settlement that later became an important port of call for maritime fur traders.

 John Meares, who had also served under Cook, sailed to the North West Coast in 1786.
 He spent the winter in Prince William Sound, his ship trapped by ice and his men dying of scurvy.
 He was rescued by the timely arrival of Dixon and Portlock.
 Meares organized a second expedition of two ships, the Felice Adventurero and Iphigenia Nubiana.
 Meares was captain of the Felice and William Douglas was captain of the Iphigenia.
 Meares decided not to license his ships with the EIC, instead trying to conceal the illegal activity by using the flag of Portugal.
 They arrived at Nootka Sound in May 1788.
 Meares later claimed that Chief Maquinna sold him some land and on it Meares had a building erected.
 These claims later became a point of dispute during the Nootka Crisis.
 Spain, which sought control of Nootka Sound, rejected both claims; the true facts of the matter have never been fully established.
-There is no doubt, however, that Meares had the sloop North West America built in Nootka Sound, the first nonindigenous vessel built in the Pacific Northwest.
+There is no doubt, however, that Meares had the sloop North West America built in Nootka Sound, the first European-style vessel built in the Pacific Northwest.